helgeklein/mitsubishi-heat-pump-modbus-home-assistant/README.md

 ## Prerequisites

 You need a Mitsubishi Modbus interface, either the A1M (serial only) or the A1M+ (serial + Ethernet).
-You can find details in this blog post.
+See <a href="https://helgeklein.com/blog/mitsubishi-heat-pump-data-in-home-assistant-via-modbus/" target="_blank">this blog post</a> for details.

 ## Setup